 Nice Job Breaking It, Hero: The fight against the Crystal seals.
 Exdeath has a good hearty laugh at the Light Warriors after that one.

-Non-Elemental: Several spells, including Comet and Meteor, the Flare family, and, even more bizarrely, Aquabreath*
+Non-Elemental: Several spells, including Comet and Meteor, the Flare family, and, even more bizarrely, Aquabreath.note Although it deals greatly increased damage against desert monsters.

-Late world 1 has the Jachol Cave, populated by weak (a mage physically attacking for a 10th the damage of a dedicated battler will almost always kill them) "Nutkin" that always give 2 AP.
+The First World has the Jachol Cave, populated by weak (as in 20HP total; a mage physically attacking for a 10th the damage of a dedicated battler will almost always kill them) "Nutkin" that always give 2 AP.
 Staying too long will cause Skull Eaters, a nigh-unkillable foe that can be near guaranteed to kill a party member in 1 hit and will typically move first, but can be killed by a thrown scroll, which are always dropped by the common "Thunder Anemone" enemy.

 Bal Castle's basement, the perfect spot for Job grinding.
-There's only 1 enemy type, and it's vulnerable to Lvl 5 Death or Soft item.
-It can easily wipe out your party without said spell/item, though.
+There's only 1 enemy type, and it's vulnerable to Lvl 5 Death, the Soft/Golden Needle item, and has an elemental weakness to thunder.
+It is slow but can easily wipe out your party without said spell/item, though.

 The area just before Exdeath: every encounter yields at least 30 AP, and if you're lucky, as much as 100.